zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

 adapt your project\'s direction as deftly as a rock climber discovering just the right place to stick their heel on a particularly perilous ascent.

 Each of these are incredibly important and incredibly difficult.
-Yet given enough study, practice, and practical application any decent development team can learn to apply them effectively.

 So what\'s harder?
 Pairing.
 Pairing is hard.
 I mean really hard.
 Not just because pairing can quite literally stink.
 Mints and honest, compassionate